This feature is available in Plus edition. Learn more

 The selections you make in the Auto Code Wizard can have an impact on the quality of the results.

 - Be selective about the nodes you choose to auto code to—for example, only use certain thematic nodes.
 Pattern-based auto coding works best with thematic nodes rather than relationships.

 - Experiment with the slider.
 If you choose 'Less', then NVivo applies stricter criteria when deciding whether to code the content.

 - Review the list of terms that are used to assess coding similarity.
 Having a targeted list of terms can improve the accuracy of pattern-based coding.

 Review the results of auto coding.
 If you are not satisfied with the results, 'undo' the Auto Code action, or revert to a backup copy of your project.
 Consider doing more pilot coding or adjusting the slider in the Auto Code Wizard next time you auto code.

 Auto code using existing coding patterns

 - Auto coding using existing coding patterns can perform a large amount of coding very quickly.
 It is a good idea to make a backup copy of the project before you start.

-- If you are working in a server project, you may want to open the project exclusively before you auto code—this ensures that you can 'undo' the auto code if you are not satisfied with the results.
+- If you are working in an NVivo for Teams project, you may want to open the project exclusively before you auto code—this ensures that you can 'undo' the auto code if you are not satisfied with the results.

 - In List View, select the items you want to auto code.
 You can select files, nodes or cases.
 Files do not have to be of the same file type.
 If you want to select items from different folders, you can use a set or search folder.